steveklabnik/coinbaser/README.md

-# coinbaser
+# Coinbaser
-Coinbase REST API for Rust
+Coinbase REST API for Rust.

+Not yet functional.